brownschoolbandaid/brownschoolbandaid.github.io/index.md

 **What about renovating the whole Brown School?**

 Speculation about the future of the Brown is as old as the Brown School.
 The City has not committed to a renovation or any other long-term plan.
-There is no design, no funding secured, and no prioritization against the long list of aging buildings in the City’s portfolio.
+There is no design, no secured funding, and no prioritization against the long list of aging buildings in the City’s portfolio.
 They might break ground in 3 years, 15 years, or never.
 There has been a series of engineering studies to assess the mechanical and structural properties of the building and some design sketches.
 We strongly support an open community engagement process with robust parent input and an eventual renovation of the building.

 In the meantime, an entire generation of students will go through the Brown while this process plays out.
 Design, funding, and community input for a major renovation could take several years, even if the City decided to do it today.
 And that’s before a shovel is in the ground.